-The Sacramento Valley Salmon Recovery Program will benefit all fresh-water life stages of salmon through the implementation of projects in the upper, middle and lower reaches of the regions' rivers and creeks, as well as the historic floodplain as described below.
+The Sacramento Valley Salmon Recovery Program will benefit all fresh-water life stages of salmon through the implementation of projects in the upper, middle and lower reaches of the regions' rivers and creeks, with a focus on reactivation of the historic floodplain as described below.
 This includes a concerted effort to improve all freshwater life-stages for salmon: spawning gravel, temperature management for incubation, rearing habitat, migratory corridors, and nourishment, as well as avoiding predation.
 The Sacramento Valley Salmon Recovery Program will continue to be used to coordinate and prioritize salmon recovery actions with a focus on advancing the NOAA Fisheries Recovery Plan and the California Natural Resources Agency's Sacramento Valley Salmon Resiliency Strategy.
-Many other water management actions from ridgetop to river mouth will also help improve salmon conditions.
+Every water management action from ridgetop to river mouth is necessary to improve salmon conditions.